GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 Once you move items to a group publisher account, you can't move them back to your individual publishing account.
 {% endAside %}

+To transfer an item:

-To transfer items to a group publisher account, start from the item page in your individual publisher account, then transfer the item as described below:
+1. In the [Developer Dashboard][devconsole], select the item tab in your individual publisher account.

-1. In the [developer console][devconsole], open the item that you want to transfer.
+1. Open the item that you want to transfer.
-1. Go to the **Store listing** detail tab for the item.
+1. Scroll down to the **Store listing** field.
 1. Click the "..." menu in the upper corner, then select **Transfer to group publisher**.
 The following dialog appears: